jessepav/lacygoill-wiki-backup/bug/vim.md

     EOF
     )

-This time, no error is raised, which is inconsistent.
+This time, no error is raised.

 **Expected behavior**

-The first command doesn't raise any error because:
+The first command doesn't raise any error because this is consistent with:

-   - this is consistent with the second command
+   - the second command
-   - this is consistent with any type of comment which can follow `:echo`
+   - other comments after `:echo`
+   - other comments after `:exe`

 **Environment**

- - Vim version: 8.2 Included patches: 1-2201
+ - Vim version: 8.2 Included patches: 1-2301
  - OS: Ubuntu 16.04.7 LTS
- - Terminal: xterm(362)
+ - Terminal: xterm(363)

 **Additional context**